Search Results

 Some or all content stored offsite.

-212 items. -- Science, Technology, and Business Division, Library of Congress, Washington, D.C.
+212 items. -- Science Section, Researcher Engagement and General Collections Division, Library of Congress, Washington, D.C.

 Summary:

-During World War II, the United States undertook massive aerial attacks against cities and industrial areas in the European and Pacific Theaters to destroy German and Japanese military forces.
-To study the effects of the bombing, the United States Strategic Bombing Survey (USSBS) was organized in November 1944.
-The USSBS was assigned two tasks: to establish a basis for evaluating the importance and potential of air power as an instrument of military strategy; and to plan the future development of the armed forces.
-The survey was originally conducted in Europe [European War reports]; the Pacific survey [Pacific War reports] was added after the surrender of Japan on August 15, 1945, by the order of President Harry S. Truman.
+During World War II, the United States undertook massive aerial attacks against cities and industrial areas in the European Theater of Operations (ETO) to destroy German military forces.
+To study the effects of this strategic bombing in Europe, the United States Strategic Bombing Survey (USSBS) was organized in November 1944 by order of President Harry S. Truman.
+The USSBS was assigned two tasks: to establish a basis for evaluating the importance and potential of air power as an instrument of military strategy, and to plan the future development of the armed forces.
+Initially focused on Europe (European War reports), a Pacific survey (Pacific War reports) was added after the surrender of Japan on August 15, 1945.

 Please note: